AlpagutSencer/STM32F103C8T6-Ball-Plate-Project/README.md

 I am learning a lot stuff on the way!
 Project is not complated yet.
 Right now i am dealing with some hardware problems and trying to learn FreeRtos for multitasking.

 If you interested please come 6 months later.
-Everything will be finish.
+Everything will be finished.

 Uart communication methods was mainly inspired by İhsan Kehribar.